FrancesCoronel/personal-website-v3/content/about.md

 I have been working professionally as a developer since 2015 and have both a Bachelors and Masters in Computer Science.

-I am also a board member and open source lead for [**Techqueria**](https://techqueria.org), a nonprofit representing the largest community for Latinx in Tech and the host of [**Tech Queens**](/podcast/), the first and only podcast that focuses on the stories and advice shared by women of color in tech.
+I am also a board member and open source lead for [**Techqueria**](https://techqueria.org?source=fvcproductions), a nonprofit representing the largest community for Latinx in Tech and the host of [**Tech Queens**](/podcast/), the first and only podcast that focuses on the stories and advice shared by women of color in tech.

-My passions outside of work include contributing to open-source, public speaking and mentoring other URMs in tech.
+My passions outside of work include contributing to open-source, public speaking and mentoring other people of color in tech.

 ### Third Person